XSCE/xsce/docs/CONFIG.rst

 Overview
 ========

-In general as of Release 5.0 you can change the value of variables by editing
+In general as of Release 6.0 you can change the value of variables by copying

-  vars/default_vars.yml
+vars/default_vars.yml to vars/local_vars.yml and making your changes there.

-In the future there will be an easier method
+Note: vars/local_vars.yml is only used during the initial install, after the first pass you should be editing /etc/xsce/local_vars.yml to effect changes or use the gui console.

 Some roles also have a README file that explains how the variables for that role work.